Juris Fernandez

-Julie Iris Fernandez-Lim (née Julie Iris Valles Fernandez; March 18, 1978), also known by her stage name "Juris", is a Filipino singer and songwriter.
+Julie Iris "Juris" Fernandez-Lim (born Julie Iris Valle Fernandez; March 18, 1978), also known mononymously as Juris, is a Filipino singer and songwriter.
 From 2001 to 2009, she was the lead singer of acoustic group MYMP.

-In late 2009, she left MYMP due to "irreconcilable differences" and signed with Star Music as a solo artist.
-Her solo debut album, Now Playing was released in February 2010.
+Following her departure from MYMP, Fernandez signed with Star Music as a solo artist.
+Her solo debut album, Now Playing, was released in February 2010.

 Biography

 Fernandez was born on March 18, 1978, in Davao City, Philippines.
 She is the daughter of an engineer father, and an obstetrician-gynecologist mother.
 Her older sister is also an obstetrician-gynecologist.
 She went to high school at the Ateneo de Davao University.
 She studied college at Miriam College in Manila, finishing Bachelor of Science in Psychology.
 She is presently taking up a master's degree at the Ateneo de Manila University.
 In November 2011, she married Gavin Lim.

 Career

-2003–2009: MYMP Debut
+2001–2009: MYMP

 Fernandez started her recording career as the lead vocalist of the acoustic group MYMP after auditioning in 2001.
 She was signed to Ivory Records together with her bandmates Chin Alcantara and Mike Manahan.
 Their recording career started when Raymond Ryan, the station manager of iFM, watched their gig.
 Ryan met with a producer to produce their debut album, Soulful Acoustic.
 Ivory Records then became their recording company.
 M.Y.M.P.'s debut album was released oduring their label's 20th anniversary.
 The band became famous with their original hit song "A Little Bit" (which won the People's Choice "Favorite Song" Award in Awit Awards 2004) and cover versions of Sting's "Every Little Thing" and Bob Marley's "Waiting in Vain".
 Manahan later left the band in June 2004 due to what was called "professional differences".

 Alcantara and Fernandez continued as a duo and emerged together with Andrew and John as bassist and kahonista, respectively, as two more albums were released in a year.
 Beyond Acoustic and Versions, both 12-track albums, were declared certified Gold after less than a month.
 Their original hit song "Get Me", and covers "Tell Me Where It Hurts", "Kailan", "Especially for You" and "Eternal Flame", were later used as theme songs for TV series and commercial ads.

 In early 2009, MYMP were regularly seen every Sunday on ABS-CBN's variety show ASAPs "Sessionistas" segment together with Nina, Aiza Seguerra, Sitti, Richard Poon and Duncan Ramos.
 In November 2009, it was announced that she was leaving the band to pursue as a solo career.
 It was also stated that she had signed a recording contract with Star Records.